TrevorBlythe/MentisJS/README.md

 It will replace the memory with zeroes.
 In the last model of the tutorial we cleared it after every batch of data so the model learned that when its memory is zero it starts at 1.
 If your training an rnn make sure to clear its memory after batches or whenever you need it cleared.

-contact me: trevorblythe82@gmail.com
+Remember, Rnn's take up more memory the more times you call forwards.
+It saves its activations for training.
+The memory is cleared when you call the backwards function as many times as you called the forwards function.
+The states are saved in a list called "savedStates", (rnnObject.savedStates) contact me: trevorblythe82@gmail.com

 Open up index.html for lots of examples of this network!